-How to Connect From Off Campus:
+How to Connect from Off Campus:

 Kathryn A. Martin Library IP-Authenticated Services

-You can connect securely to University resources from a non-UMD connection (such as cable, DSL, or a wifi hot spot) by using VPN (Virtual Private Network).
+If the EZproxy option doesn't work, you can connect securely to University resources from a non-UMD connection (such as cable, DSL, or a wifi hot spot) by using VPN (Virtual Private Network).
 UMD's VPN service makes your computer or device appear as though it is directly attached to the UMD network, giving you the same security and direct access to restricted resources that you have while on campus.
 Here are instructions for installing VPN.

 Once VPN is installed, you can turn it on when you need it, and turn it off when you don't.
 VPN software encrypts and routes your Internet communications through UMD.
 Troubleshooting tips for VPN.